cpp-for-yourself/lectures-and-homeworks/lectures/parallelism.md

 ```

 ## Summary
 And with this, I believe we covered everything one needs to know to understand the basics of multithreading in C++!
-At least these examples are a simplified version of what I've seen in many production codebases over the last 15 or so years.
+At least these examples are simplified versions of what I've seen in many production codebases over the last 15 or so years.
 Have I missed some pattern that you've seen?

 Anyway, as a short summary, I hope I could convince you that writing parallel code in C++ is not all that complex.
 Here are the key takeaways again: